 Truck drivers face demanding schedules, but they must not drive without adequate rest and regular breaks.
 Additionally, truck drivers have a higher duty of care than other drivers on the road due to the dangerous nature of their vehicles and must drive safely at all times.
-Aggressive driving, speeding, and moving violations can all cause accidents.
+Aggressive driving, speeding, inattention, and moving violations can all cause accidents.

 Damaged road surfaces and debris can cause truck accidents, and liability typically falls to the government office responsible for the care and upkeep of the road where the accident occurred.

 Some commercial vehicles carry special types of cargo that cannot fit within standard trailers.
 Concrete pipes, construction supplies, timber, and smaller vehicles require specialized safety equipment or even specialized trailers.
 Failure to properly secure special types of cargo can easily lead to a catastrophic accident.